DFXswiss/services/README.md

   - Input asset: (`asset-in`): the asset to sell or swap (crypto asset or currency)
   - Output asset (`asset-out`): the asset to receive (crypto asset or currency)
   - External transaction ID (`external-transaction-id`): a custom ID to track the transaction
   - Personal IBAN provider (`personal-iban`; React prop: `personalIban`): explicit personal IBAN bank selection for buy (e.g. `frick` for Bank Frick).
 Example: `/buy?asset-in=EUR&personal-iban=frick`.
 Requires EUR, bank payment, and KYC50.
-Selection is fail-closed: empty or unknown values are rejected by the API and do not fall back to the default bank.
+Selection is fail-closed for invalid or unknown provider values: the API rejects them and there is no fallback to the default bank.
+Known QuoteError tokens for this path (payment method, KYC level 50, issuance failure, unsupported provider, currency mismatch) have translated customer messages; other raw API error texts are shown as returned.
+On the web component, later attribute **and** property changes on an already-connected element (set, empty string, or remove) update the active purchase without a full re-init.
+Other widget parameters remain init-time only.
+In the standalone/browser integration, `personal-iban` is kept in the address bar after init (unlike most other query parameters, which are removed once read) — it is the durable, re-derived selector for the whole session, so it survives a reload or browser back/forward.
+Reopening a past transaction's invoice or receipt (transaction list) can separately fail to reconstruct a stored personal IBAN / bank selection (e.g. bank no longer available or no longer active); those failures show their own translated, row-scoped error message (a different mapping from the buy-flow tokens above), with the raw API text as fallback for unrecognized errors.

 _Hint: Asset selection parameters may be overwritten when using [wallet login](#wallet-login)_